 Lewa Safari Camp

-Elewana Lewa Safari Camp is within the world-famous Lewa Wildlife Conservancy in Kenya.
+Elewana Lewa Safari Camp is within the world famous Lewa Wildlife Conservancy in Kenya.
 Sprawling over the rolling plains north of Mount Kenya.
-This is a prolific wildlife conservancy that is popular with celebrities, royals, conservationists, writers and photographers.
+This is a prolific wildlife conservancy that is popular with celebrities, royals, conservationists, writers, and photographers.

-The central areas have vibrant gardens filled with birds, a sunny veranda and swimming pool to enjoy during the day.
+The central areas have vibrant gardens filled with birds, a sunny veranda, and a swimming pool to enjoy during the day.
 Cozy log fires in the lounge and dining room are perfect for relaxing after a day in the Conservancy.
 This unique and exclusive retreat offers privileged access to 65,000 acres of private protected wilderness.

-There is Wi-Fi internet throughout the camp and massage treatments are available.
+There is WiFi internet throughout the camp and massage treatments are available.

 Kenya luxury accommodation with massage